 |---|---|

-| Primary workspace | Host workspace path mounted at /workspace. |
+| Primary workspace | Host workspace path mounted at /workspace inside the container. |

 | Read-only extra mounts | Existing host directories mounted at the same absolute path with :ro; used for readable shared resources. |